Table of contents

 1. Branded merchandise

 Restaurant cookbooks don’t have to be glossy, heavily produced, hardcover books that take years to make.
-One low-cost alternative with potential upside: digital cookbooks that you can sell through your website as downloadable PDFs, featuring recipes for your signature dishes.
+One low-cost alternative with potential upside: digital cookbooks that you can sell through your website as a downloadable PDF, featuring recipes for your signature dishes.
 You could even make recurring seasonal cookbooks and sell them as a subscription.
 A digital download also helps build up a strong customer list for your email marketing efforts.

 5. Pet gifts